Leading Premium WordPress Theme Providers Compared

-A major reason behind the popularity of WordPress is the easy availability of various readymade themes to help you give your website or blog a unique look.
+One of the many reasons to love WordPress is the easy availability of various readymade themes to help you give your website or blog a unique look.

 However, searching for WordPress themes on Google is not the best solution, and this is where premium theme providers come into play.
-In this article, I shall be taking a closer look at some of the leading premium theme makers for WordPress.
+Premium themes can turn things around and make you look at your site and say, “Wow!
+Now THAT’S impressive.”

 Why Use a Premium Theme

-Not only do premium themes have cleaner code and better features, they also come with proper support and documentation to help you out just in case something does not work.
+Not only do premium themes have cleaner code and better features, but they also come with proper support and documentation to help you out just in case something does not work.

 However, when it comes to picking a premium theme, the choices can be overwhelming.
 There are several theme makers out there — both good and bad.

 Breaking it Down…

-WooThemes offers extensive documentation, support videos and also has its own help desk for your queries.
+WooThemes offers extensive documentation, support videos, and also has its own help desk for your queries.

 - Developer Membership: $89 per year